axelhahn/ahcrawler/docs/15_Changelog/10_Last_changes.md

 * ↗️ UPDATE: Analyze -> Counter: change order - show latest values on top
 * ↗️ UPDATE: fontAwesome 6.6.0 -> 6.7.2
 * ↗️ UPDATE: Docker dev environment changed to PHP 8.4 for testing: Medoo requires 8.3

-### 2024

-#### 2024-10-27: v0.172

-* 💣 FIX: flip between search index detail and resource item (and back)
-* 🟢 ADDED: show network times to prepare, process and sending response in the detail pages of a search index item and a resource item.